 A valid Colorado fishing license is required for all persons 16 years of age or older to fish in Rocky Mountain National Park.
 No other permit is necessary; however, special regulations exist.
 It is your responsibility to know and obey them.

-To obtain current Colorado fishing license fees visit the Colorado Division of Parks & Wildlife web site.
+To obtain current Colorado fishing license fees visit the Colorado Division of Parks and Wildlife website.

 Method of Capture